 We know that withdrawal symptoms can be very difficult to deal with.
 When these are accompanied by an intense craving for Darvocet, we understand why you’re finding the thought of quitting to be so worrying.

 Thankfully, we have many years of experience with helping people through situations similar to yours.
 In fact, many of our professional and highly qualified staff members are recovered addicts themselves and have a thorough understanding of what you are going through.

 Having said that, no two individual’s addiction journeys are exactly the same.
 This is why we fully tailor every aspect of your Darvocet abuse treatment plan to suit your own specific needs.

 Your treatment will begin with detox.
-Once the Darvocet is out of your system, your customized recovery program that addresses your lifestyle, physical and psychological issues begins.
+Once the Darvocet is out of your system, your customized recovery program that addresses your lifestyle, physical and psychological issues begin.
 As you incorporate 12 step care into your life, you’ll begin to feel stronger and better able to cope with life’s issues.

-The 12 Keys Rehab recovery model is one for life, not just for a few months, and you’ll find that we help you learn and relearn all the skills you need to live life again.
+Our recovery model is one for life, not just for a few months, and you’ll find that we help you learn and relearn all the skills you need to live life again.
 With this in mind, we provide you with an aftercare plan that’s tailored to your own personal lifestyle.

 If you feel your problem with Darvocet has gone too far, and that you need help now, contact us in full confidence today.

 Aside from the importance of not trying to detox from Darvocet on your own, what are the other reasons you should enter a drug recovery treatment center?
 Everyone will have their own specific requirements when looking for the perfect place for them, and you probably have some ideas in mind, too.
-However, generally speaking you need to look for:
+However, generally speaking, you need to look for: